soltros/Soltros-OS/README.md

 You can get the latest ISO [here](http://bit.ly/4ojbxdf), and the checksum [here](https://publicweb.soltros.info/files/soltros-os-latest-42.iso-CHECKSUM).
 To verify the checksum, do the following:

+Alternatively, if you're not into KDE Plasma, SoltrOS has a Gnome varient.
+Get the checksum [here](https://publicweb.soltros.info/files/soltros-os-gnome-latest-42.iso-CHECKSUM), and the ISO [here](https://bit.ly/3UiP4zf).

 #### Verifying the ISO Checksum
 ```bash
 sha256sum -c soltros-os-latest-42.iso-CHECKSUM